spyrosoft/spyrosoft.com/awestruct/blog/website-security.md

 ### PHP

-I think I will let PHP [speak](https://phpmanualmasterpieces.tumblr.com/) [for](http://hexatlas.com/entries/6) [itself](https://en.wikiquote.org/wiki/Rasmus_Lerdorf).
+I think I will let PHP [speak](https://en.wikiquote.org/wiki/Rasmus_Lerdorf) [for](http://hexatlas.com/entries/6) [itself](https://phpmanualmasterpieces.tumblr.com/).

 ### Prevention

 The best thing to do is to take preventative measures.
-In my experience three in every forty WordPress sites over the course of six years are compromised.
+In my experience three in every forty WordPress sites over the course of five years are compromised.
 This risk increases with time and neglected maintenance or third party software as described above.

 Fun fact: if a theme or plugin is disabled in the admin it is still just as vulnerable as when it is enabled.
 All software should be removed that is not in use.
-Also consider using more secure technologies.